-If the Voter's Declaration on the return envelope is not signed, that ballot return envelope must be set aside and not counted.
+If the Voter's Declaration on the return envelope is not signed or dated, or is dated with a date deemed to be incorrect, that ballot return envelope must be set aside and the ballot not counted.
 If the board determines that a ballot should not be counted, the final ballot disposition should be noted in SURE.
 The ballot return status (Resp Type) should be noted using the appropriate drop-down selection.
+It is important that the ballot return status is promptly and accurately recorded in SURE using the specific response type as to the disposition for each ballot received.